volatilityfoundation/volatility3/doc/source/Windows.rst

 ``windows.pstree`` helps us to display the parent child relation of processes.

+.. note:: Here the the command is piped to head in-order to give you smaller output of process here top 20.

 .. code-block:: shell-session

     $ python3 vol.py -f MemDump.DMP windows.hashdump